aljazceru/lightning-network-node-operator/README.md

 If you want to add something to the list please submit a [PR](https://github.com/aljazceru/lightning-network-node-operator).

+If you want to explore all things lightning network check out [Lightning Landscape](https://www.lightning-landscape.net/projects).

 If you are interested in Discreet log contracts check out [dlc.wiki](https://www.dlc.wiki)